Christmas in London

-Be dazzled this Christmas in London on our Christmas Lights bus tour.
-Our 45 minute Magical Christmas Lights tour, departs from Leicester Square from 17th November - 29th December.
-The 45-minute festive bus tour takes you past the Christmas tree at Trafalgar Square, Oxford Street Christmas lights and the world-famous Regent Street.
+Be dazzled this Christmas in London on our Christmas Lights bus tour with The Original Tour.
+The 45-minute festive bus tour departs from Leicester Square from 17th November - 29th December.
+See the sparkling Christmas lights from above as we take you past the Christmas tree at Trafalgar Square, Oxford Street Christmas lights and the world-famous Regent Street.

 Step into a world of fairytales and fantasy at Kew Gardens this Christmas.
-On the 22nd of November, Kew Gardens will light up for Christmas.
-Follow a twinkling light trail through the enchanting gardens, singing trees and a spellbinding fire garden.
-Book your tickets from 26th June.
+On the 20th of November, Kew Gardens will light up for Christmas.
+Take a brand new route around the twinkling light trail, through the enchanting gardens, singing trees, a treetop walkway and a spellbinding fire garden.

 Some of the best Christmas activities in London are only available around the festive season.
 So, make the most of these pop-up Christmas things to do in London during your visit to the capital.